bigtoga/Examples/AI + ML + Predictive Analytics/Evaluation metrics.md

 From https://towardsdatascience.com/understanding-confusion-matrix-a9ad42dcfd62
 ![x](https://i.imgur.com/5K9y5Q3.png)

-TP = True Positives (good) - the model predicted "True" and the data shows it was actually "True" NP = True Negatives (good) - the model predicted "False" and was correct FP = False Positives (bad) - the model predicted "True" but actual data was "False" FN = False Negatives (bad) - the model predicted "False" but actual data was "True"
+* TP = True Positives (good) - the model predicted "True" and was correct
+* NP = True Negatives (good) - the model predicted "False" and was correct
+* FP = False Positives (bad) - the model predicted "True" but actual data was "False"
+* FN = False Negatives (bad) - the model predicted "False" but actual data was "True"

 The results themselves are called `classes` for whatever reason.
 TP refers to the true positives class

 * https://towardsdatascience.com/understanding-confusion-matrix-a9ad42dcfd62

 ### Recall a.k.a.
 True Positive Rate (TPR) a.k.a.
 Sensitivity
 Recall represents "out of all of the Positive pregnancy predictions, what **percentage** were correct?"

 ![x](https://i.imgur.com/UEsgBgf.gif)